 Our work has multiple aims.
 We produce comprehensive research on major humanitarian issues, aimed at providing accurate and insightful information to policy-makers, contributing to academic debates and educating the public.
 We also monitor ongoing government & intergovernmental policies and publish regular pieces of analysis on topical and relevant international developments.
 Our research has been submitted to the UK Houses of Parliament and widely published in the UK and international media.

 Our analysis and experts have been featured prominently in high profile media outlets, including the CNN, BBC, Sky News, CNN, the Independent, The Times and more, as well as academic conferences and social media such as Facebook and Twitter.

 Our regular submissions of evidence to Parliament have impact and an audience in both Houses of Parliament.

 The organisation has launched its twin advisory boards, Political – consisting of members of parliament, political and military figures around the globe – and Academic – some of the world’s most well known and regarded scholars of human rights and international relations.

-Our analysis and recommendations to the government have been personally addressed by Prime Minister, the Rt Hon David Cameron MP, amongst other high profile political figures.
+Our analysis and recommendations to the government have been personally addressed by former Prime Minister, the Rt Hon David Cameron, amongst other high profile political figures.